Do we not see?

 I’ll think of blades of grass when I slip and lose my way;

-I’ll think of chicks who barely knew of life outside their shell,
+I’ll think of hatchlings who barely knew of life outside their shell;

 I’ll think of living thankfully,